Benjamin Wolozin: Stress granules and neurodegenerative diseases

-Since 2008, Dr. Wolozin's research has focused on the role of RNA binding proteins and stress granules in neurodegenerative diseases.
+Since 2008, Wolozin's research has focused on the role of RNA binding proteins and stress granules in neurodegenerative diseases.
 RNA binding proteins contain domains that have only a few types of amino acids; these domains are termed "low complexity domains" and have a strong tendency to aggregate.
 A highly unusual and important aspect of these proteins is that they use reversible aggregation as normal biological mechanism to sequester RNA transcripts.
 RNA binding proteins form a variety of cellular aggregates including stress granules, transport granules, P-bodies and nuclear speckles.
-In 2010 Dr. Wolozin's group was one of the first groups to suggest that dysfunction of the stress granule pathway contributes to the pathophysiology of amyotrophic lateral sclerosis.
+In 2010 Wolozin's group was one of the first groups to suggest that dysfunction of the stress granule pathway contributes to the pathophysiology of amyotrophic lateral sclerosis.
 Since then, a growing body of evidence, increasingly highlights the important contributions of RNA-binding proteins (RBPs), stress granules and translational regulation in the pathophysiology of neurodegenerative disease.
 This work prompted the concept that "regulated protein aggregation", which provides a theoretical framework for understanding the biology of neurodegenerative disease, including Alzheimer's disease and Amyotrophic Lateral Sclerosis.
 The cell controls the location and disposition of RNA through the binding of RNA-binding proteins; these RNA binding proteins consolidate to form RNA granules through reversible aggregation of their low complexity domains.
 Recently, the biophysics of RNA granule formation has been shown to fall under the aegis of a general property, termed liquid liquid phase separation (LLPS).
 LLPS occurs when RNA binding proteins associate to form structures analogous to liquid droplets, which separate from surrounding aqueous medium.